PRASHANTKUMAR-7/PRASHANTKUMAR-7/README.md

 - 📜 Certified in React Basics from Meta
 - 📜 Certified in React Advance from Meta
 - 📜 Certified in Node and Express from IBM
-- 🚀 Currently pursuing React Advanced Certification from Meta
+- 🚀 Currently pursuing AWS Certification from Amazon
 - 🏆 4th place at TiE Dehradun
 - 🌍 Participated with SYAM Association in Delhi, contributing to an international record for creating a digital weather record
 - 🎓 Delegate at International Model United Nations (IMUN)